 Traditional forms of cancer therapy (depending on the nature of the cancer) include surgery and systemic chemotherapy (chemotherapy provided to the entire body).
 However, when a cancer is limited to one area of the body, giving chemotherapy to the entire body may increase side effects and/or destroy normal tissues.

-At Froedtert & the Medical College, we use current evidence and state-of-the-art techniques to deliver treatment to the site of the disease.
+We use current evidence and state-of-the-art techniques to deliver treatment to the site of the disease.
 Using a combination of open and minimally invasive techniques, our approach targets therapy to specific regions/organs in the body.

 We isolate the affected organ from the rest of the body using advanced surgical (laparoscopic, robotic) and interventional (catheter based) techniques.
 Then, we use catheters to bathe the organ with chemotherapy (or in some cases, radiation) and achieve high concentrations of the drug, while minimizing side effects.

 Providing Regional Expertise for a Regional Disease

 The mission of the Regional Cancer Therapy Program is to provide cutting edge, personalized, multidisciplinary cancer care for patients with advanced malignancies.
 Our actions embody our core values of compassion, integrity, respect and excellence.

 Our group of national experts includes surgical oncologists, medical oncologists, radiation oncologists, interventional radiologists, perfusionists, pathologists, geneticists, oncology nurse practitioners and other specialists working together to provide each patient with individually tailored care.
 Our expertise in regional therapy includes many forms of cancer, such as: